 Kubernetes is an orchestrator that dictates where containers run on hosting resources.
 Containers are deployed in Kubernetes pods on bare-metal or VMs, and the latter enables IT teams to integrate public cloud IaaS offerings with each other, or with data center container hosting.
 A local operator process, controlled under a master process, manages the deployments -- wherever they are hosted -- beneath a Kubernetes control plane that passes along all the deployment instructions and feedback.

 Kubernetes federation is a feature in flux.
-The original federation model, called version 1.0, is obsolete, and version 2.0 is just emerging at the time of publication.
+The original federation model, called version 1.0, is obsolete, and Kubernetes documentation tells users to adopt version 2.0.
 Red Hat OpenShift is an example of a commercial Kubernetes distribution that uses version 2.0's federation model.
 Both the obsolete and emerging approaches focus on multi-cluster federation.

 Basic Kubernetes users can add tools from the orchestrator's ecosystem to extend the control plane to multiple clusters.
 NetApp's Stackpoint, Rancher and Juniper Network's HTBASE are a few ecosystem options for Kubernetes federation.
 Service mesh network technology, such as Istio or Nginx, are options to create connectivity and add load balancing to federated deployments.